popokola/Pocketbase-railway/README.md

 ### Worth mentioning

 You may not want to deploy your Pocketbase server each time there is a change in your repo.
 You may add a rule in railway app or just disable the auto-merging afterwards.
-Otherwise will loose your re-configure and loose your server.
+Otherwise you will loose your server data.